Skip to content

 - August.
-Bryce Wright performs yet again another 50 Hour DJ marathon.
-The event is extremely successful with support from John Holland and raises almost $8000 or which around $2500 is donated to the Latrobe Regional Hospital appeal for its proposed cancer care ward.
+Bryce Wright performs yet another 50 Hour DJ marathon.
+The event is extremely successful with support from John Holland and raises almost $8000 of which around $2500 is donated to the Latrobe Regional Hospital appeal for its proposed cancer care ward.

 - September.
 LMC Consulting undertake an independent audience survey.
 Results show that a significant listening audience (around 27,000 per week) and a high level of community awareness (92%) exists.